smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_insert.md

 ---
-title: How to Upload to ThanoSQL Workspace Database
+title: How to Upload to the ThanoSQL Workspace Database
 ---

-# **How to Upload to ThanoSQL workspace Database**
+# **How to Upload to the ThanoSQL Workspace Database**

 ## Preface